 IES is currently the only "pure play" publicly traded electrical contractor in the United States.
 Recently ranked the number one electrical contractor by EC&M Magazine, IES earned \$300 million more in revenue than the runner-up, EMCOR.
 Specialty contractor competitors such as EMCOR provide other services besides electrical contracting such as mechanical contracting and building maintenance services as well as other operations.
-Below is an overview of some of the publicly traded specialty contractors:
+Below is an overview of some of the publicly traded specialty contractors based on their public filings and information: